Frequently Asked Questions

 Are all meals included and what if I have special dietary needs?

 Dress should be modest in respect to the culture in which you are visiting.
-Shorts may be worn but some churches and religious sites may require long pants for men and long pants or skirts for women as shoulders and knees must be covered.
+Shorts may be worn but some churches and religious sites may require that shoulders and knees must be covered.
 It is suggested that you bring pants or skirts on bus to change in to before touring these sites.
 A light shirt or shawl is helpful to have on hand if wearing sleeveless tops.
 Your guide will advise you of days that this will occur so that you can be prepared.
 Jeans can certainly be worn at all sites.
 Head covering may be required for both men and women.
 A cap, scarf, or other head covering is acceptable.
 Most evening meals are in the hotel therefore no special attire is required for evening meals.
 Comfortable shoes are a must!
 Practical walking shoes and/or sandals and at least one pair to interchange or wear at night.

 Will I be safe?